searchisko/searchisko/configuration/README.md

 		cd ~/app-root/repo/configuration
 		./init_all_noriver.sh http://${OPENSHIFT_JBOSSEAP_IP}:8080

-5.5 Push other init data
+	* Optionally push other init data

         # If you have any additional init data, push them.
         # For example if you have list of contributors or passwords for rivers.